Service Level Agreement (SLA)

 Set realistic targets based on infrastructure capability

-Design the credit structure and escalation framework
+Design the credit structure as liquidated damages

-Complete the template with monitoring, reporting, and POPIA provisions
+Complete monitoring, reporting, and escalation provisions

 Review, execute, and implement monitoring